openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

       problems.**

 In the opening minutes of Tuesday morning, Linus Torvalds released another pre-release
       version of Linux 3.0.
-In hisÂ release mail, Linus says that "Things have been pretty quiet, but there's enough new stuff here that I wanted to do another -rc".
+In his release mail, Linus says that "Things have been pretty quiet, but there's enough new stuff here that I wanted to do another -rc".
 The developer had previously said that the sixth release candidate might perhaps have been the last.

 Should Torvalds not issue another rc, Linux 3.0 could appear later this week or early next
       week.
-As Linux 3.0 slowly nears completion, the kernel log finishes the "Coming in 3.0" mini-series with a description of changes to drivers, including those for audio, graphics, multimedia, and storage hardware.Â The first partÂ of the series dealt with changes to network drivers and infrastructure, whileÂ the second partÂ focused on filesystems, andÂ the thirdÂ discussed platform-specific code, virtualisation, and general infrastructure.
+As Linux 3.0 slowly nears completion, the kernel log finishes the "Coming in 3.0" mini-series with a description of changes to drivers, including those for audio, graphics, multimedia, and storage hardware.
+The first part of the series dealt with changes to network drivers and infrastructure, while the second part focused on filesystems, and the third discussed platform-specific code, virtualisation, and general infrastructure.

-â€
+”

-â€œ
+“

 [Linus Torvalds: Linux
       3.0-rc7](https://lkml.org/lkml/2011/7/11/427)